WFC Naftokhimik Kalush

 Naftokhimik Kalush (Ukrainian: "Нафтохімік" Калуш) was a Ukrainian professional women's football club from Kalush, Ukraine.
 They played in dark blue shirts and dark blue shorts at home and when they are away they play in white shirts and white shorts.

 History

-It was founded in April 2004 and as a women team of FC Spartak Ivano-Frankivsk, while competing out of Kalush.
-Spartak has already merged its opertions with the local FC Kalush which became its farm club.
+It was founded in April 2004 as a women's team of FC Spartak Ivano-Frankivsk, while competing out of Kalush.
+Spartak has already merged its operations with the local FC Kalush which became its farm club.
 In 2006 Spartak Ivano-Frankivsk lost its sponsors (Russian Lukoil) and stopped supporting its women team.
 The team went through reorganization and reestablished as an independent football club Naftokhimik Kalush.

 In the 2007 season they have won their first Championship.
 In the 2008-09 they played in the UEFA Women's Cup.
 In beginning 2009 the club suffered financial difficulties, went into bankruptcy and folded.